 Symptoms and Signs

 TR usually causes no symptoms, but some patients experience neck pulsations due to elevated jugular pressures.
-Acute or severe TR may cause symptoms of RV dysfunction–induced HF.
+Symptoms of severe TR include fatigue, abdominal bloating, and anorexia.
 Patients may also develop symptoms of AF or atrial flutter.

 Cardiac MRI is now the preferred method for evaluating RV size and function.

-Cardiac catheterization is rarely indicated for evaluation of TR.
-When catheterization is indicated (eg, to evaluate coronary anatomy), findings include a prominent right atrial c-v wave during ventricular systole.
+Cardiac catheterization is indicated for accurate measurement of pulmonary pressure when TR is severe and to evaluate coronary anatomy when surgery is planned.
+Catheterization findings include a prominent right atrial c-v pressure wave during ventricular systole.

+Very mild TR is a normal finding and requires no action.
 Medical treatment of causes (eg, HF, endocarditis) is indicated.
-Patients with severe TR should undergo operation as soon as RV enlargement or dysfunction is apparent.
-During surgery for left-sided heart lesions, moderate TR or mild TR with dilated annulus > 40 mm should also undergo repair.
+Patients with severe TR should undergo operation as soon as symptoms are present despite medical treatment or when there is moderate, progressive RV enlargement or dysfunction.
+During surgery for left-sided heart lesions, moderate or mild TR with dilated annulus > 40 mm should also undergo repair.